 The Issue

-Retention as a key Workforce Planning (WFP) strategy
+Retention as a Workforce Planning Strategy

-Upskilling as a driver of engagement and retention
+Upskilling as a Driver of Engagement and Retention

 Benefits of Strategic Workforce Planning